Skip to contents

 [9] "BSA_utpLV_3.d" "BSA_wAgwS_1.d" "BSA_wAgwS_2.d" "BSA_wAgwS_3.d"

-With the mzML files, a new MassSpecEngine is created to start the MS pre-processing project.
-Below the engine is created and the analysis replicate names are modified to properly assign the analyses within each replicate measurement.
+With the .d files, a MassSpecEngine is created to pre-process the MS data.
+Note that the MS files were centroided and converted to mzML during creation of the MassSpecEngine, using the installed msconvert tool from the ProteoWizard in the background.
+The analysis replicate names are modified to properly assign the analyses within each replicate measurement.
+Two water (H2O) files were used as blanks for the analyses.

-ms <- MassSpecEngine$new(files = ms_files, headers = list(name = "BSA Quality Evaluation Project"))
+headers = list(name = "BSA Quality Evaluation Project"),

 # Changes the analysis replicate names